DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

    - For example, on a TC of 4, with a DR 1, you would need either a 3, 4, or 5.
 If you have a +1 Mod, you can draw a 2 or 6 and still report a 3 or 5 draw.
 3. You start with 2 Jokers in your hand as *Fate Cards*.
-Any Aces drawn during play are also Fate Cards.
+Any Aces drawn during play are also reserved as Fate Cards.
 At any time, you can discard a Fate Card to redraw and take the new value.
 4. You should have a character sheet with Attributes (general skills, like Agility and Intelligence), and specific Skills under each attribute (e.g., Finesse under Agility).